 FRANK OGDEN CRAWFORD was born in Swedesboro, New Jersey on July 14, 1880.
 He joined the Camden city police department on August 1, 1912.
 In 1920 he was living with wife Katherine and son William, then 16, at 550 Spruce Street.
 In 1924 he resigned from the force to open up a seafood store, Consumer's Fish Market, at 1003 Broadway.
 He returned to the police force in 1930.

 At the time of the April 1930 census, Frank and Katherine Crawford had moved to 569 Spruce Street.
 Their neighbors at 571 Spruce Street during these years was the Albert Stutzke family, their son John Stutzke, would become prominent in Masonic affairs in Camden.
-Katherine Crawford passed away sometime thereafter, and Frank Crawford married for a second time, on February 1, 1936 to Mrs. Reba Monroe, and moved into her home at Chestnut Street.
+Katherine Crawford passed away on April 16, 1934 of pyoneohrosis and was buried at New Camden Cemetery.
+Frank Crawford married for a second time, on February 1, 1936 to Mrs. Reba Monroe, and moved into her home at Chestnut Street.

 Frank Crawford re-joined the Camden police in 1931.
 He was promoted to Detective in 1932, and received a citation from then Police Chief John Golden.
 He was promoted to Acting Sergeant by January of 1933.